subhamoymahajan/Martini_PEI_ff/README.md

 - `md_mdp`: GROMACS .mdp file for unconstrainted NPT simulation.
 - `fb` : Gradient descent step for bond length parameter optimization.
 Not used.
 - `wb` : Weight assigning relative importance to mean or standard deviation of bond length distributions.
 1.0 implies standard deviation is not important, and 0.5 implies both mean and standard deviation are equally important.
 Typically, 0.75 is prefered.
+- `rc` : Change in equilibrium distance parameter for calculating Jacobian
+- `Kbc` : Change in bond force constant parameter for calculating Jacobian
 - `wa` : Weight assigning relative importance to mean or standard deviation of bond angle distributions.
 - `fa` : Gradient descent step for bond angle parameter optimization.
 - `thc` : Change in equilibrium theta parameter for calculating Jacobian
-- `kc` : Change in angle force constant parameter for calculating Jacobian
+- `Kac` : Change in angle force constant parameter for calculating Jacobian
 - `fd` : Gradient descent step for dihedral angle parameter optimisation.
 - `pos_prec` : Default is 3, based on GROMACS .gro files.
 - `start_iter` : Starting iteration number.
 Should be greater than 0.